tomwolfe/metamorphic-core/CONTRIBUTING.md

 *   [ ] I have included unit and/or integration tests (if adding code).
 *   [ ] I have added documentation (if adding new features or changing existing functionality).
 *   [ ] I have submitted a pull request to the `main` branch with a clear description.
+";

+By understanding and participating in this Iterative Grading Process, you directly contribute to the high standards of the Metamorphic project.